nathancarter/weblurch/doc/plan.md

 ### Better access to automated testing results

- * Move the name-and-download controls to the left side, and add on the right side a drop-down menu for what test history to compare to this one.
-If none is chosen, show as now.
-If one is chosen, line them up side-by-side.
- * Highlight states in the loaded history that don't match the corresponding points in the active test history.
  * Add Run buttons to each command panel in the loaded history, so that it can be executed immediately in the document (thus updating the active test history).